 Home Health Stroke: causes, symptoms, first aid, prevention

-Stroke is a very common ailment.
-According to statistics, about 6 million people around the world suffer from this scourge every year.
+Stroke is a very common disease.
+According to statistics, every year around the world about 6 million people suffer from this scourge.
 In the Russian Federation, this figure is 450,000 people per year.
 This figure is 4 times more than the same figure in the USA and Canada.
-How and why a stroke occurs, how you can help a person before an ambulance arrives and how to treat him - this article will tell.
+This article will tell you how and why a stroke occurs, how you can help a person before the ambulance arrives, and how to treat him.

-A stroke is nothing more than a violation of blood flow in the brain.
-During a stroke in a specific lobe of the brain, blood circulation is hampered or completely stopped.
+A stroke is nothing more than a disruption of blood flow in the brain.
+During a stroke, blood circulation in a specific lobe of the brain becomes difficult or stops completely.

-Elderly people are the leaders in the risk category.
-Directly, they have a heart attack more often than others.
-People of both sexes after 65 most often have a history of such a diagnosis as "post-stroke dementia."
-Gender also plays a role: in the stronger sex, hemorrhage occurs much more often than in the weaker sex.
-Stroke victims are most often people who lead a sedentary lifestyle or have diabetes mellitus.
-Despite the fact that men have more frequent strokes, a higher mortality rate is observed among women.
+The leaders in the risk category are older people.
+They are more likely to have a heart attack than others.
+People of both sexes after 65 most often have a diagnosis in their anamnesis of “post-stroke dementia.”
+Gender also plays a role: among representatives of the stronger sex, hemorrhage occurs much more often than among representatives of the weaker sex.
+Stroke victims most often occur in people who lead a sedentary lifestyle or have diabetes.
+Despite the fact that strokes occur more often in men, a greater degree of mortality can be traced among women.

-A list of ailments that a person is at risk of having a stroke:
+List of ailments that put a person at risk of having a stroke:

 1. Bad habits.